When you install ArcGIS Server, you will find the following:

 - Most functionality is open (not locked down).

-GIS web services allow many operations that take user input, such as queries, edits, feature attachments, and so forth.
-Esri performs periodic security audits to test its software for vulnerabilities to SQL injection and other forms of attacks that could come through user input.
-Additionally, service administrators are given options to disable queries, downloads, and uploads for individual services.
+Your services allow many operations that take user input, such as queries, edits, feature attachments, and so on.
+Accordingly, you have options to disable queries, downloads, and uploads for individual services.